Community Youth Programs

 Life Skills Courses & Workshops

-On-campus Life Skills Courses will begin in September for the 2022-2023 school year for students at Andrew Hill, Independence, Oak Grove, and Silver Creek.
+On-campus Life Skills Courses are held September through May for the 2024-2025 school year for students at Andrew Hill, Independence, Oak Grove, Overfelt, Del Mar, and Silver Creek high schools.
 Saturday workshops are offered throughout the academic year for San Jose residents attending any high school.
-Please contact zakia@ujimaagency.org for more information.
+Please contact [email protected] for more information.

 |